Quenched Invariance Principle for a class of random conductance models with long-range jumps: Introduction

+where we allow $C_{0,0}>0$ to permit the walk to ``hold'' in place but require finite mean to ensure that holding does not dominate its behavior.
 In this framework we then ask what conditions guarantee various properties known for the ``ordinary'' random walks with symmetric jumps, e.g., lack of speed, recurrence/transience, etc. Here we will focus on the validity of an \emph{Invariance Principle}, i.e., convergence of the path law to Brownian motion under the diffusive scaling of space and time.

 The so called \emph{Annealed} (or \emph{Averaged}) Invariance Principle (AIP) has been known since late 1980s (Kipnis and Varadhan~\cite{Kipnis-Varadhan}, De Masi, Ferrari, Goldstein and Wick~\cite{DMFGW1,DMFGW2}).
 The adjective ``annealed'' refers to the convergence taking place for a \emph{joint} law of the chain and the environment.
 With Assumption~\ref{ass1} in force, this convergence was shown under the moment conditions